 The Fascinating Fringe

 For work that explores the possibilities of what theater has to offer, look to the fringes.
 Hand2Mouth Theatre’s dedicated ensemble has been pushing the boundaries of theatrical experience since 2000.
 These spirited performers are known for exuberant movement, outlandish costumes and openhearted engagement with their audiences.
-Beginning in 2015, Hand2Mouth has toured Oregon with their high-energy Pep Talk, bringing communities throughout the state the opportunity to weigh in on motivation, inspiration and the true meaning of team spirit.
+For several years Hand2Mouth has toured Oregon with their high-energy Pep Talk, bringing communities throughout the state the opportunity to weigh in on motivation, inspiration and the true meaning of team spirit.

 Portland Experimental Theatre Ensemble (PETE) packages their high-concept offerings with such style that even their more inscrutable moments go down easy.
 From an adaptation of Chekhov that brings the audience into the action to an environment-focused work lamenting the extinction of the dodo, PETE’s work is elegant and challenging — and richly rewarding for those who accept the challenge.

 Portland Experimental Theatre Ensemble’s production of Procedures for Saying No. (photo by Owen Carey)

 For the Kids